guxa/blockchain-developer-bootcamp-final-project/README.md

 Users  will receive notifications with proposed activities, based on their interests, distance willing to travel or region willing to travel to, and friends.
 They will pledge their funds to a certain activity in the future.

-**Good additional features to be added would be to automate the use of the pledge funds where possible.
-For example by making calls to booking, expedia, ticketmaster APIs and making a reservation, or buying tickets etc.

 # Public ETH address for certification